mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### Check the configuration

-Check the configuration of your reports by API in this way:
+You can check the configuration of your reports by API using these codes:

 [[[
 ```curl